cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 Some of these ideas might seem crazy to you.
 Some you might completely disagree with.
 And that's good.
 We don't expect anyone to fully agree with what we do.
 Please remember that the ideas outlined below belong to cyber~Congress, cyber is a separate entity governed by cyber ~foundation.
 However, as a DAO those ideas drive us forward and we feel that it is necessary to share them with the public for transparency.

 #### The manifest
-The most difficult thing about a freedom manifest is making it not as a manifest.
-This was rightly pointed out by @sparky.
-As the work with manifests and everything related to it is not as vital as launching cyber, we do not, currently, spend much time on it.
-However you may find the occasional pull request in that direction and if you are willing to help, [feel free to do so](https://github.com/cybercongress/congress/pulls).
+> The cosmos is within us.
+We are made of star-stuff.
+We are a way for the universe to know itself.
+Carl Sagan.

+##### The Mission
-Our Mission is to help the evolution of species!
+To help the evolution of species!

 Over 40 years ago, Earth launched Voyager 1 and 2 into deep space.
 Until today, this mission [is ongoing](https://voyager.jpl.nasa.gov/mission/status/) and keeps uniting us as species and gives all of us hope.
-With the Voyagers, our species sent the [golden record](https://voyager.jpl.nasa.gov/golden-record/whats-on-the-record/) to space, assembled out of 115 images and a variety of natural sounds, such as those made by surf, wind and thunder, birds, whales, and other animals.
-To this, they added musical selections from different cultures and eras and spoken greetings from Earth-people in fifty-five languages.
+With the Voyagers, our species sent the [`golden record`](https://voyager.jpl.nasa.gov/golden-record/whats-on-the-record/) to space, assembled out of 115 images and a variety of natural sounds, such as those made by surf, wind and thunder, birds, whales, and other animals.
+To this, they added musical selections from different cultures and eras, and spoken greetings from Earth-people in fifty-five languages.

 That record carries what we believe in, with this, below, we have outlined the goals and values that we believe in the most.
 This is a hard mission, as our foremost wish is freedom and outlining anything when speaking of freedom is hard.

-Blockchain technology has opened the opportunity for development which was previously impossible.
+##### The Idea
+We do not believe in captchas.
+We do not believe in KYC.
+We do not believe in licensing and any other similar to the above-mentioned bullshit.
+We do believe in code.
+We believe in innovation and in making use of our knowledge to make the world a slightly better place for our children.
+However, blockchain technology has opened the opportunity for development which was previously impossible. [cyber~Congress](https://mainnet.aragon.org/#/cybercongress), is a sovereign self-funded community of scientists, developers, engineers and craftsmen who create on its mission the foundation for a new kind of existence.

+##### The manifest
+The most difficult thing about a freedom manifest is making it not sound like a manifest.

 The great John Lenon once said:
 `Imagine there's no countries`